Yasir284/Project-9-Developer-Landing-page/README.md

 - This project is a Developer landing page.This website is designed using pure HTML and CSS.

-- It took me 4-5hr to make this project.Please find link og project below:
+- It took me 4-5hr to make this project.Please find link of the project below:

 [![badge](https://img.shields.io/badge/LINK%20OF-PROJECT--9-red)](https://project9-27722.netlify.app/)